 The most common and useful measuring tool for sewing is a tape measure.

-Tape measures vary in length, material, and even if they’re retractable or flexible.
+Tape measures vary in length, material, and whether they’re retractable or flexible.

 Soft tape measures are flexible and can measure curved items like the human form in addition to yardages of fabric and pattern pieces.
 Almost anything you want to measure, really.

 Standard flexible tape measures are 5 ft long, but extra-long 10 ft options are available to assist with bigger projects.
-Industrial versions of metal, retractable tape measures are also available up to 100 ft long, which can help with measuring huge windows and very long fabric yardages.
+Industrial versions of metal, retractable tape measures are also available up to 100 ft long, which can help measure huge windows and very long fabric yardages.